 Cutting costs allows producers to survive during trying times and also teaches valuable lessons that may actually increase profits in future years.
 Cutting corners, on the other hand, may save some money in the short-run but ultimately will have very detrimental effects.

 Body condition scoring (BCS) is an easy and economical way to evaluate the body fat percentage of a cow.
 Cows can then be sorted and fed according to nutritional needs.
 Body condition scoring can be an effective tool for cattle producers who cannot weigh cattle, and it may be an even better measurement of cow condition and reproductive performance than weight.
 Most studies show that body condition decreases at a faster rate than weight loss.
 Therefore, body condition scoring can estimate the probability of re-breeding.

-This publication provides production and management benchmarks for Holstein herds processed by Dairy Records Management Systems.
-Some examples of using and applying benchmark values are provided.
-However, this publication should be viewed primarily as a comprehensive resource of production and management benchmark values.
-These benchmarks will be useful to dairy producers, dairy managers, consultants, veterinarians and agribusiness representatives as a first step in the analysis of herd management practices.
+This publication provides genetic benchmarks for Holstein herds processed by Dairy Records Management Systems.
+Examples for using and applying benchmark values are provided; however, this publication should be viewed primarily as a comprehensive resource of genetic benchmark values.
+These values will be useful to dairy producers, dairy managers, consultants, veterinarians and agribusiness representatives as a first step in the evaluation of the genetic program of a herd.

 Sport Fish Management in Ponds

 Properly managed ponds supply an abundance of fish for recreation and nutrition.
 Stocking methods and catch rates are used to keep pond balance.
 Liming and fertilization recommendations for ponds in Georgia are important when planning fish harvest goals.
 A variety of fish species for pond stocking are discussed in this publication.
 Methods to improve pond balance, including fish population renovation, are also presented for consideration as part of a management plan.
 This publication is primarily for Cooperative Extension Agents and fish pond owners and was written in an effort to consolidate currently accepted pond management methods.